 Of all the dangerous pollutants in the air, the most hazardous to the health of seniors are PM 2.5 and ultrafine particles.
 PM2.5, along with the even tinier ultrafine particles, are composed of a mixture of solid and liquid particles that are suspended in the air.
 PM2.5 particles are easily inhaled and are able to penetrate deep into the respiratory system.

 One recent study called PM 2.5 “the largest environmental risk factor worldwide,” responsible for many more deaths than alcohol use, physical inactivity, or high sodium intake.
 Another study showed that air pollution reduces global life expectancy by more than a year.

 Fortunately, a high-quality air purifier with a True HEPA filter is very effective at filtering out almost all of the harmful pollutants from indoor air.
 In fact, although HEPA filters only need to be able to remove 99.95% or more of all particles which are 0.3 microns in diameter, they are actually capable of filtering out particles of almost any size.
-A True HEPA filter can trap dust, mold, smoke, pet allergens, viruses and bacteria, and even those dangerous PM2.5 which can steal away precious years from our elderly citizens.
+A True HEPA filter can trap dust, smoke, pet allergens, and even those dangerous PM2.5 which can steal away precious years from our elderly citizens.